-Each of the ICWA-related data points are tied to existing federal law and regulation and are necessary to monitor and support title IV-B and IV-E programs.
-Each of the ICWA-related data points are critical.
+Each of the ICWA-related data points are tied to existing federal law and regulation and are necessary to monitor and support title IV-B and IV-E programs and are all critical.
 Further, as discussed above, ICWA is the "gold standard" of child welfare and ensuring compliance with this federal law informs how the existing child welfare system may improve in whole.